 Our Business and Organisational Structure

-Bank of London and The Middle East plc (BLME) is an award-winning, Sharia’a compliant bank authorised by the Prudential Regulation Authority (PRA) and regulated by the Financial Conduct Authority and the PRA.
+Bank of London and The Middle East plc (BLME) is an award-winning, Sharia compliant bank authorised by the Prudential Regulation Authority (PRA) and regulated by the Financial Conduct Authority and the PRA.
 BLME provides wealth management products, real estate finance for commercial and retail clients, and savings and current account products for retail clients.

 Supplier Due Diligence and Risk Assessments